orxaicom/Sefaria-Desktop-Unofficial/README.md

 for Linux (I've lost the working version on my disk, have to write it again).
 At the moment I don't use Windows or Mac and haven't build for them or test on them.

+Please open an issue if you've encountered any errors when running this program.
+All suggestions and PRs are appreciated.

 This project is meant to assemble a team of volunteers to work on this until we have a working desktop app for Windows, Mac and Linux, as it's been [long overdue](https://github.com/Sefaria/Sefaria-Project/issues/294).